o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/tutorial.md

 You must provide a payment method in order to create your account\.
 Although the tutorials here fall within the [AWS Free Tier](https://aws.amazon.com/free/), be aware that you can incur costs\.
 Make a note of your AWS account number, which you will use in the next step\.

-## Step 2: Create an IAM User to Administer the Cloud Canvas Project<a name="cloud-canvas-tutorial-create-iam-admin"></a>
+## Step 2: Create an IAM User to Administer the Cloud Canvas Project {#cloud-canvas-tutorial-create-iam-admin}

 After you sign up for an AWS account, you need an IAM user with appropriate permissions to administer a Cloud Canvas project\.
 IAM allows you to manage access to your AWS account\.